Klortho/dtd-diagram/README.md

 * Enhancment: Can we hook it into xmllint, so that it can actually read the DTD, rather than a jsonized version?

+* Add "fork me on github" banner, page titles, etc.
+* Deploy it somewhere -- gh-pages?
+That would mean using CDNs for the dependencies.

 * Tiny bug: when shrinking, sometimes the scroll value will not change.
 Right now, this means the canvas will get resized right